AttoAgents/agent-landscape/README.md

 ### Application Area

 Search for an application area (use case) highlights all products that are related to this area.
-In the example below we use *AI codding* to display list of all products related to the AI assisted or automated codding.
+In the example below we use *AI coding* to display list of all products related to the AI assisted or automated coding.

 <img src="media/06--products-in-a-given-application-area.png" alt="List products in a given application area." width="100%">